markuszoeller/markuszoeller.github.io/posts/2017/10/27/monitoring-prometheus.rst

    :target: /_images/grafana-cpu-consumption.png
    :alt: |graf| displays the CPU consumption

 That's it.
-It's a good way to start like this and let the pattern matching machine in your head do its magic for some time, and learn what's *"normal"* and what's an *"anomaly"*, before considering to introduce *alerting*, another corner stone of monitoring.
+It's a good way to start like this and let the pattern recognition machine in your head do its magic for some time, and learn what's *"normal"* and what's an *"anomaly"*, before considering to introduce *alerting*, another corner stone of monitoring.
 I won't cover alerting in this post,